 Improve your website’s Google ranking

 Take these tips on board and you will have a better chance of ranking highly on Google’s results.
-With a good website, full local information, and some self-publicity, you’re likely to succeed.
+With a good website, full local information, and some self-publicity, you’re likely to succeed and boost your hospitality marketing efforts.